Knowing your carbon footprint is the first step towards making more sustainable travel decisions.

 While climate change is a global issue, there are steps you can take to help reduce your personal impact on the environment – every little bit counts.
-The first of which is to start tracking your carbon footprint.
+One of these steps is to initiate carbon footprint tracking.
+From daily commuting to household choices, a carbon footprint app empowers you to make conscious decisions that benefit both you and the environment.

-By tracking your emissions, you’re able to have a clearer picture of your individual actions.
+By tracking your emissions with a carbon footprint app, you’re able to have a clearer picture of your individual actions.
 With this knowledge, you can make informed decisions about what parts of your lifestyle you might like to change, and how.

 Klima